Fukushima Daiichi Nuclear Power Plant: Site layout

-The Fukushima Daiichi site is divided into two reactor groups, the leftmost group – when viewing from the ocean – contains units 4, 3, 2 and 1 going from left to right.
-The rightmost group – when viewing from the ocean – contains the newer units 5 and 6, respectively, the positions from left to right.
+The Fukushima Daiichi site is divided into two reactor groups, the leftmost group – when viewed from the ocean – contains units 4, 3, 2 and 1 going from left to right.
+The rightmost group – when likewise viewed from the ocean – contains the newer units 5 and 6, respectively, the positions from left to right.
 A set of seawalls protrude into the ocean, with the water intake in the middle and water discharge outlets on either side.

 Reactor data

 Units 7 and 8 were planned to start construction in April 2012 and 2013 and to come into operation in October 2016 and 2017 respectively.
 The project was formally canceled by TEPCO in April 2011 after local authorities questioned the fact that they were still included in the supply plan for 2011, released in March 2011, after the accidents.
 The company stated that the plan had been drafted before the earthquake.

 Electrical connections

 The Fukushima Daiichi plant is connected to the power grid by four lines, the 500 kV Futaba Line (双葉線), the two 275 kV Ōkuma Lines (大熊線) and the 66 kV Yonomori Line (夜の森線) to the Shin-Fukushima (New Fukushima) substation.

 The Shin-Fukushima substation also connects to the Fukushima Daini plant by the Tomioka Line (富岡線).
 Its major connection to the north is the Iwaki Line (いわき幹線), which is owned by Tohoku Electric Power.
 It has two connections to the south-west that connect it to the Shin-Iwaki substation (新いわき).